laurent22/joplin/packages/server/src/views/index/help.md

 In case of a failed payment, Stripe will retry automatically.
 However you may also manually pay the invoice by following these steps:

-Click on the [Profile button](#how-can-i-change-my-details), then click on "Manage subscription".
+Open your [profile](/users/me), then click on "[Manage subscription](/stripe/portal)".
 This will open your Joplin Cloud subscription page.
 Scroll down and, under "Invoice history", click on the invoice that has a failed payment.
 This will open a new page where you can pay the invoice.

 ## Cancellation policy